Kevin Warren: Big Ten Commissioner (2019–2023)

 Kevin Warren was named Commissioner of the Big Ten Conference on June 4, 2019.
-Warren followed Jim Delany as the 6th Big Ten commissioner and was the first African-American leader of the Big Ten and also the first African-American leader of any of the Power Five conferences.
+Warren followed Jim Delany as the sixth Big Ten commissioner and was the first African-American leader of the Big Ten and also the first African-American leader of any of the Power Five conferences.
 He assumed Big Ten Commissioner-Elect duties in September 2019 and officially assumed the position of Commissioner in January 2020.
-Under Warren's oversight, the Big Ten persevered through the COVID-19 pandemic and he expanded the conference with the future additions of USC and UCLA starting with the 2024 season, with Washington and Oregon later following suit after his tenure as Commissioner ended.
-Not long after USC and UCLA's announcement that they would be joining the conference, he oversaw the Big Ten's signing of a new seven-year media rights deal with NBC, Fox, and CBS, estimated to be worth at least $7 billion.